MetaMind-Aychain/GPT-Legal/README.md

 # Place your base model in models/base_models/
 mkdir -p models/base_models
 # Follow Hugging Face model loading instructions

+# Or use pre-trained models from the models/ folder
+# Pre-trained model weights are available in models/lora_weights/
 ```

 ## Usage